Pivot Tables in Excel: How to Use the PivotTable Function

 Then you can get the same visualisation we had before we dropped ‘Sales Rep’ in below ‘Territory’ but with the option to expand to see sales rep level detail.

-Another thing to notice is that you can filter on specific Row Labels.
+You can also filter on specific Row Labels.
 For instance, maybe you want to view just the Northeast and Southeast territories.
 Click on the down arrow for the Row Labels autofilter and uncheck all the boxes except the labels you want.

 Now you have another different view of the data.